IeuanWalker/AppSettings/README.md

 ```

 # Use FluentValidation without the source generator
-You can use FluentValidation without the source generator by not inheriting from `IAppSettings` and using the
+You can use FluentValidation without the source generator by not inheriting from `IAppSettings` and using the extension method

 ```csharp
 public class ConfirmationEmailSettings